FailedTheTuringTest/FailedTheTuringTest/README.md

-##@FailedTheTuringTest
+- I'm @FailedTheTuringTest
-- 👀 I’m interested in anything techy.
+- I’m trying to learn C#.
-- 🌱 I’m currently learning introductory computer science.
+- Decent experience with Python.
-- 💞️ I’m looking to collaborate on literally anything.
+- I’m looking to collaborate on literally anything.

 <!---
 FailedTheTuringTest/FailedTheTuringTest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.